omonimus1/blog-jade-rubick/content/posts/2016-07-27--completed-staff-work/index.md

 Completed Staff Work is when you present your plan to a decision-maker, and they can just give it a thumbs up to approve it.
 If they say, “sounds great, do it!” then it’s Completed Staff Work.

 One way of thinking about Completed Staff Work is this: Are you providing your best recommendation?
 Is it something you would stake your professional reputation on?
 If it isn’t, then it’s not Completed Staff Work.

+So to take the earlier example, a better example of completed staff work would read something like this:

+_I've looked into the alternate location for the London engineering team, and recommend that we go with a larger location the head or real estate located.
+Here's some context for the the recommendation._

+_If you approve, reply to this email with approval for the additional monthly expenditure of $X a month.
+And let me know if you have concerns or questions._

+_The current London engineering location is half the square footage per person that our real estate person recommends.
+It doesn't meet our standards for coworking facilities, and is the least square footage per person of all of our facilities around the world.
+He recommends we either go with the new coworking facility, which is cost-effective for that area and size, or have them move into the London office with the rest of the sales team.
+I explored having the engineering team be part of the London office, but it's over an hour away from their homes.
+I've discussed it with them and we agreed to do a two week trial -- that trial just ended and they felt it was untenable to commute that distance._

+_The new location I'm recommending is a little larger than our current plans for the team.
+We're not planning to add more people to the London engineering team over the next year.
+But this does preserve some optionality in case we change our mind, and other places in the area were more expensive for less square footage.
+The team members are critical to the success of our XYZ product, and as you know the team has been vocally unhappy with the current location.
+I believe this is directly tied to their  productivity and retention._

+_The expenditure is still well within normal range for other coworking facilities, so I recommend we use it and move the team as soon as possible._

+See how different that is?
+I've thought of all the things my manager may care about.
+I really own the problem, and have thought about it from a company-wide perspective.
+No back and forth is necessary.

 ## Completed Staff Work flattens hierarchy